*this article was updated in October 2025

 Related: 10 NHL Players Who Played Their Entire Career With One Team

 Very few skaters in league history have played their whole careers with one organization because, in a salary-cap world, it’s hard to stay competitive for extended periods without significant roster turnover.
-After a busy trade deadline, with several big names relocating, here is the list of longest-tenured players who remain with their current NHL teams.
+With that, here is the list of longest-tenured players who have admirably remained with their current NHL teams.

 *Please note that in the event of a tie, the nod goes to the player with the most games played with that franchise.